-This course introduces students to the various sub-disciplines (biomedical, electrical, and mechanical) of bioengineering.
-Prerequisite: ENGR 010 with a "C-" or better.
+This course introduces students to the various sub-disciplines (medical, chemical, electrical, mechanical, and computation) of bioengineering.

 BENG 103.
 Biomaterials.
 4 Units.

 This course discusses biomaterials and lays the ground work for topics such as mechanical chemical, and thermal properties of replacement materials and tissues.
 Implantation of materials in the body are studies studied from the biological point of view.
-Prerequisites: Completion of all Fundamental Skills; ENGR 045; BIOL 061 or BENG 063 with a "C-" or better.
+Prerequisites: Completion of all Fundamental Skills; CHEM 24 or CHEM 025 or CHEM 027; BIOL 061 with a "C-" or better.

 BENG 104.
 Biomedical Imaging.
 4 Units.